-The “Intoxicating” colour palette will flatter most summer skins.
-Fairy Wing pink, Dream of Cotton lavender and the Tomatillo cool green will look particularly good.
-Lemon Fizz yellow may be a little strong next to the face – but will be a useful accent colour to give some zing to an otherwise pastel collection.
+The “Intoxicating” colour palette will flatter most summer skin tones.
+Fairy Wing Pink, Dream of Cotton Lavender and the Tomatillo cool green will look particularly good.
+Lemon Fizz Yellow may be a little strong next to the face – but will be a useful accent colour to give some zing to an otherwise pastel collection.

 Carnival Green is a lovely aqua shade which will crossover to other seasons too – especially winter and spring.

 The “Summer Bouquet” features Blush Beauty which our spring complexions will be drawn towards…and this palette has Winery and Pepper Stem which our autumns skins will love.

 Power Surge is an altogether more robust palette – with more vibrant colours such as Nobility and Iced Mango.
 There is plenty of choice for each season in this palette.